galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/simbank-IVT.md

 ```
 Galasa will instantiate these objects - they are indeed, the Managers mentioned earlier.

+Note that as a general principle, any objects, classes or methods that you wish to interact with the Galasa test framework should be declared as `public`.

-Then a test method `testNotNull` is defined - when executed, this tests and demonstrates that Galasa has started the required Managers.
+Next, a test method `testNotNull` is defined - when executed, this tests and demonstrates that Galasa has started the required Managers.

 ```
 @Test